Guides4Homeowners

 Although obvious, flaky pieces of paint on the floor in your home is a sign.
 This is caused by paint failure and when the paint curls up and shatters, collapsing onto the floor.

 The later stages on the surface will show the paint to start separating and crack apart, which leads to a more serious problem and overall harder to fix.
-This could be an issue with how your paint is attaching to the walls and if it’s gone through the substrate.

-Tackle the flaking problem as early on as possible, as it will save you money in the long run.
+Tackle the flaking problem as early on as possible, it will save you money in the long run.
 The damage will persist throughout the walls, begin to spread and will get worse if left alone.

 FAQs on Flaking Paint & Cracks